 Invest in Quality Windows

-Your windows are the weakest point of your home.
+Your windows are the weakest point of your home, so when it comes to home remodeling, this is the first thing you should address.
 Glass isn’t generally the strongest of materials and can be broken into easily.
 However, windows aren’t something that we can simply go without.
 They provide our properties with natural light, which allows us to see indoors during the day and regulates our circadian rhythms, helping our bodies know to be alert during the day and to settle down at night.
 You can, however, invest in impact windows, which are stronger than standard windows and can take a lot more force being applied to them.
 This can reduce chances of unwarranted entry to your home and can also come in useful if you have clumsy little ones who are prone to kicking balls in the direction of your home.

 Maintain Surrounding Trees